fluxnetart/fluxnetart.github.io/_pages/artists.md

   </div>

   <div class="column">
-    <figcaption><b>Julia Oldham</b> (Eugene, OR) is creating singel and multi-channel video installations that explore ecological cycles through color data using a range of lens-based technologies in collaboration with <b>Chris Still</b> (Oregon State University).
+    <figcaption><b>Julia Oldham</b> (Eugene, OR) created single and multi-channel video installations that explore ecological cycles through color data using a range of lens-based technologies in partnership with <b>Chris Still</b> (Oregon State University).
 By transforming scientific imagery and field data into immersive experiences, Julia’s artwork offers a dynamic and expansive visual examination of changing landscapes in the Pacific Northwest USA. <b><a href="https://fluxnetart.github.io/Julia/">(see more ...)</a></b></figcaption>
   </div>
 </div>